SpencerJDennis/Auberry-Amethyst/README.md

 * 9:15am - 3:37pm - sorry for long commit, I was workin on multiple pages FAQ,ContactUs including jotform implementation and About us section.

 * 3:37pm - 6:00pm - This added all of the image assets and created the gallery component/data for the gallery page and added image to the about us section.

+* 6:00pm - 8:30pm - Worked on site control and refactoring project to maybe not need state.